symbol/symbol-docs/source/guides/harvesting/activating-delegated-harvesting-wallet.rst

    🔴 INACTIVE; Some keys are missing.
 Go to step 2.
    🟡 KEYS LINKED; Keys are present but the harvesting delegation request has not been sent.
 Go to step 5.
    🟡 IN PROGRESS; The harvesting delegation request has been sent but the node has not acknowledged it yet.
-It might take a while, or it might never happen.
-Go to the Home screen and back to the Harvesting screen and see if the status updates.
-There is not much you can do at this point.
+It might take a few minutes, or it might never happen.
+There is not much you can do at this point, except trying a different node.
    🟢 ACTIVE; Harvesting is enabled.
 Harvested blocks and their fees should start arriving, depending on your account's importance.